Sure Dividend

 Dividend Aristocrats In Focus: Becton, Dickinson & Co.

 Becton Dickinson has grown into a global giant.
-In 2017, Becton Dickinson completed its $24 billion acquisition of C.R.
-Bard.
-This was Becton Dickinson’s largest acquisition ever and brings together two huge companies in the medical supply industry.
+In 2017, it completed its $24 billion acquisition of C.R.
+Bard, its largest acquisition ever, bringing together two huge companies in the medical supply industry.
+Much more recently, in September 2024, it completed its $4.2 billion purchase of Edward Lifesciences’ (EW) Critical Care segment.

-The fundamentals of the industry remain very healthy.
-Aging global populations, growth of healthcare spending, and expansion in the emerging markets are attractive growth catalysts.
+The industry’s fundamentals remain very healthy.
+Aging global populations, growing healthcare spending, and expansion in emerging markets are attractive growth catalysts.
 In this article, we examine Becton Dickinson’s investment prospects.

 Business Overview